oldlabel/woo-sendle-api/README.md

 # Woo Sendle API
 A plugin for WooCommerce that enables shop owners to book packages on Sendle and retrieve packing labels without leaving WooCommerce.

+This plugin was developed as a tool for self education - there will be bugs and issues!
+If you find any feel free to make contact.
+Over time I hope to close them out.

 ## Getting Started

 ### Prerequisites